 Famous treks in the Everest Region:

 We don’t have to say which the best trek in the Everest region is because we all know it’s none other than the Everest Base Camp Trek.
 The highest mountain in the world Mount Everest is enough to enthrall any mountain lover.

 Everest Gokyo Ri Trek

-Everest Gokyo Ri Trek is another famous trek in Everest Region.
+Everest Gokyo Ri Trek is another famous trek the n the Everest Region.
 Some of the highlights of this trek are fewer crowds than the Everest Base Camp Trek, crystal clear sacred lakes, and an eye-pleasing view of the Himalayas; Mt.
 Everest (8,848m) Lhotse (8,516 m), Cho-Oyu (8, 201m), Nuptse (7,855m) Amadablam (6,812 m), and the world’s 5th highest Mt.
 Makalu (8,463 m) with other mountain peaks.

 Everest Three Passes trek

-After the Everest Base Camp Trek and Everest Gokyo Ri Trek, Everest Three Passes Trek is an ideal trek in the Everest Region which is the extended version of those treks.
+After the Everest Base Camp Trek and Everest Gokyo Ri Trek, the Everest Three Passes Trek is ideal in the Everest Region which is the extended version of those treks.

 Annapurna Base Camp Trek

-Annapurna Base Camp Trek is also recognized as Annapurna Sanctuary Trek where you will be introduced to world-famous mountain peaks such as Dhaulagiri, Annapurna south, Machhapuchare, and the world’s tenth highest peak-Annapurna I.
+Annapurna Base Camp Trek is also recognized as Annapurna Sanctuary Trek where you will be introduced to world-famous mountain peaks such as Dhaulagiri, AnnapurnSouthth, Machhapuchare, and the world’s tenth highest peak-Annapurna I.